-Join Todd Kopriva for an in-depth discussion in this video Isolating what you're working on, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Isolating what you're working on, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 In both After Effects and Premiere Pro, there are several ways to isolate only what you're working on, so that you don't waste a lot of processing power, rendering the things that you're not working on, let's look at a few of them.
 In After Effects, you can solo a layer, so, for example.
 If for right now, I don't really want to look at these four noise layers, I only want to look at my primary footage layer here in the middle, I can click this button here to Solo, just the footage layer and notice that the noise layers go away.